-Also known as: Glioblastoma multiforme - adults, Ependymoma - adults, Glioma - adults, Astrocytoma - adults, Medulloblastoma - adults, Neuroglioma - adults, Oligodendroglioma - adults, Meningioma - adults or Cancer - brain tumor (adults)
+Also known as: Glioblastoma multiforme - adults, Ependymoma - adults, Glioma - adults, Astrocytoma - adults, Medulloblastoma - adults, Neuroglioma - adults, Oligodendroglioma - adults, Lymphoma - adults, Vestibular schwannoma (acoustic neuroma) - adults, Meningioma - adults or Cancer - brain tumor (adults)

 - Some inherited conditions increase the risk of brain tumors, including neurofibromatosis, Von Hippel-Lindau syndrome, Li-Fraumeni syndrome, and Turcot syndrome.

 - Lymphomas that begin in the brain in people with a weakened immune system are sometimes linked to infection by the Epstein-Barr virus.

 - Exposure to radiation at work, or to power lines, cell phones, cordless phones, or wireless devices

 - Whether they are noncancerous (benign) or cancerous (malignant)

 - Astrocytic tumors include astrocytomas (can be noncancerous), anaplastic astrocytomas, and glioblastomas.